prvdmwrong/prvdmwrong/docs/reference/core/providers/start.md

 <span>since v0.1</span>
 </div>

-# ignite
+# start

-Ignites Oh My Prvd.
+Starts Oh My Prvd.
 Expected to be called once in an environment, e.g. once on the server and once on the client.

 All necessary providers should be preloaded before calling this as newly created